Stuck at home and jobless, Americans confront growing costs of coronavirus

 To deal with the mounting number of fatalities, the U.S. Defense Department is looking to provide up to 100,000 body bags after the Federal Emergency Management Agency placed an order for that many, a Pentagon official told Reuters on Wednesday.

+NEW ORLEANS HIT HARDThe coronavirus is even more lethal in New Orleans, which has a per-capita death rate much higher than in New York City.
+Doctors, public health officials and available data say the Big Easy's high levels of obesity and related ailments may be part of the problem.

+"We're just sicker," said Rebekah Gee, head of Louisiana State University's healthcare services division.

-The outbreak would get worse and social distancing was the only way to contain it, said Dr. Anthony Fauci, director of the National Institute for Allergy and Infectious Diseases.
+The outbreak will get worse and social distancing is the only way to contain it, said Dr. Anthony Fauci, director of the National Institute for Allergy and Infectious Diseases.

 "We just have to do it," Fauci told NBC's Today show on Thursday.
 "That is our major weapon against this virus right now.
 We don't have a vaccine that's deployable.
 This is the only thing we have."